microsoft/coyote/docs/ref/Microsoft.Coyote.SystematicTesting/TestIterationDisposeAttribute.md

 Attribute for declaring a cleanup method to be called when each test iteration terminates.

+Attribute for declaring a cleanup method to be called when each test iteration terminates.

 ```csharp
 [AttributeUsage(AttributeTargets.Method)]
 public sealed class TestIterationDisposeAttribute : Attribute